feilipu/NASCOM_BASIC_4.7/rc2014_NascomBasic32k/README.md

 # RC2014 Mini, Micro, Classic

-This ROM works with the most basic versions of the RC2014, with 32k of RAM.
+This ROM works with most basic versions of the RC2014, with 32k of RAM.
 This is the ROM to choose if you want fast I/O from a standard RC2014, together with the capability to upload C programs from within Basic.

 ACIA 6850 interrupt driven serial I/O to run modified NASCOM Basic 4.7.
 Full input and output buffering with incoming data hardware handshaking.
 The handshake shows full 16 bytes before the buffer is totally filled, to allow run-on from the sender.
 Transmit and receive are interrupt driven, and are fast.
 The receive buffer is 255 bytes and the transmit buffer is 63 bytes.
 Use 115200 baud with 8n2.

-Also, this ROM provides both Intel HEX loading functions and an `RST`, `INT0`, and `NMI` RAM JumP Table, starting at `0x8000`.
+Also, this ROM provides both Intel HEX loading functions and an `RST`, `INT0`, and `NMI` RAM Jump Table, starting at `0x8000`.

-__NOTE__ The Intel HEX program loader has been integrated inside MS Basic as the `HLOAD` keyword.
 This allows you to upload Assembly or compiled C programs, and then run them as described below.

 The goal of this extension to standard MS Basic is to load an arbitrary program in Intel HEX format into an arbitrary location in the Z80 address space, and allow you to start and use your program from NASCOM Basic.
 Your program can be created in assembler, or in C, provided the code is available in Intel HEX format.

+Additional BASIC statements `MEEK I,J` and `MOKE I` allow convenient editing of small assembly programs from the BASIC command line.

 ## Start up debugging